gdbroman/broman.blog/_posts/2020/2020-04-15-never-go-full-philosopher.md

 Theory must arise out of practice.
 Not the other way around.

-## Discomfort Is the Greatest Teacher
+## Discomfort the Greatest Teacher

 Because life's deepest truths are not found up in the ivory tower.
+They're discovered through hardships.

-No, they're discovered through hardships.
-To paraphrase ultra endurance athlete David Goggins: listen to the guy who immersed himself in hell and found a way to get through it, not the theoretician...
+To paraphrase ultra-endurance athlete David Goggins: listen to the guy who immersed himself in hell and found a way to get through it, not the theoretician...

 > You can’t read somebody else’s book about some theory on how to do shit, some guy who sat up in their nice warm office and wrote some book with a nice cup of coffee in the fucking hand, no.
 >